TodePond/TodePondDotCom/wikiblogarden/blending/here/readme.md

 Then I built another version, swearing to myself that I wouldn't make the same mistakes again.
 Then I made the same mistakes again.

 Then I built another version, swearing to myself that I wouldn't make the same mistakes again.
-Then I didn't make the same mistakes again, and I ended up taking some unconventional decisions to make it work[^nothing].
+And this time I didn't make the same mistakes again, and I ended up going with some unconventional decisions to make it work[^nothing].

 And it stuck around and I roughed out its edges[^spell] and people asked me to talk about it[^foc][^cc][^live].